xperian48/AurAchieve/README.md

 There's not much about contributing yet.
 Make sure to deploy your own backend and not use our API link for testing.
 After you're done, revert it back to ours and make a pull request.
 Here's how you may make commits:

 `feat`: For new features

 `improve`: For improvement of existing features

 `fix`: For bug fixes

 `delete`: For deleting something

-`upgrade`: For upgrading/updating something, such as dependencies `docs`: Anything related to documentation and not to the codebase itself `refactor`: When refactoring some part of the codebase.
+`upgrade`: For upgrading/updating something, such as dependencies

+`docs`: Anything related to documentation and not to the codebase itself

+`refactor`: When refactoring some part of the codebase.

 ## Sponsors

 Currently, there are no sponsors.

-If you appreciate AuraAscend and want to keep it free for everyone, please sponsor me below.
+If you appreciate AuraAscend and want to keep it free for everyone, please [Sponsor](https://github.com/sponsors/NiceSapien) me

-<iframe src="https://github.com/sponsors/NiceSapien/button" title="Sponsor NiceSapien" height="32" width="114" style="border: 0; border-radius: 6px;"></iframe>

 Current goals:

-Any amount - Show appreciation and help keep AuraAscend free 20$ - Buy a domain for the website
+Any amount - Show appreciation and help keep AuraAscend free

+20$ - Buy a domain for the website

 100$ - Publish AuraAscend on the Apple App Store